We wanted to pull back the curtain on the inner workings of our company culture and share some of the things that make EF, well, EF.

 As EF team members we have the same opportunities as the customers we serve: to explore the world and come together with people from diverse backgrounds, whether that means learning a new language, earning an academic degree or immersing ourselves in a new culture.
 EF’s perks are a direct extension of and complement to our mission, aimed at bringing people together and breaking down barriers.

-Some highlights for Boston-based employees are: annual international travel for all North American staff, free international language classes, staff discounts on all EF travel and language learning products, private Global Entry appointments, an on-site restaurant and bar, an on-site hair salon, three weeks of vacation right off the bat (which jumps to four weeks in the second year) intended to help staff explore the world, and exciting staff events (in Boston alone, think “EF’s Got Talent” at the House of Blues or a full-sized American Ninja Warrior course at the Lawn on D).
+Some highlights for Boston-based employees are: free international language classes, staff discounts on all EF travel and language learning products, private Global Entry appointments, an on-site restaurant and bar, an on-site hair salon, three weeks of vacation right off the bat (which jumps to four weeks in the second year) intended to help staff explore the world, and exciting staff events (in Boston alone, think “EF’s Got Talent” at the House of Blues or a full-sized American Ninja Warrior course at the Lawn on D).

 Dentists, optometrists and flu shot clinicians make visits to the office periodically during the year so staff can easily keep up with routine health care.